The Parisian Woman’s Guide to Style

 Their screen actors are legendary for their style: Brigitte Bardot, Catherine Deneuve, are remembered as much for their style as for their acting ability and the breakthrough roles they played.
 Marion Cotillard is an intelligent actor with an innate style.
 Emanuelle Béart, Audrey Tatou.
 Now that I’ve started, it’s hard to stop.
 Léa Sedoux.
 Juliette Binoche, Carole Bouquet, Eva Green.
 I’ll stop there but could easily go on.
 All talented women with an innate style which their less famous, less thespian Parisian sisters share in abundance.

 The Parisian woman’s guide to style – take 5

-If you need to take a leaf out of our Gallic style icons’ book and channel your inner Marianne, read on for a round up of 5 ways you can quickly and easily update your wardrobe.
-Take a leaf out of every Parisian woman’s wardrobe style book and stay chic all summer long.
+If you need to take a leaf out of our Gallic style icons’ book and channel your inner Marianne, read on for a round up of 5 ways you can quickly and easily update your wardrobe (plus one indispensable style attitude).
+Take a leaf out of every Parisian woman’s guide to style and stay chic all summer long.

 You may not need to buy any more clothes in order to put these looks and ideas together.
 A lightweight coat would be a good investment if you don’t already have one.
 A non matching / or matching trouser suit would also be a great investment purchase.
 Both of these items can be bought in the sales which are starting or already on right now.